 With this application, users can enter Vega-Lite specifications in the left panel and click "Run" to render the corresponding visualization.
-Alternatively, users who are unfamiliar with the Vega-Lite syntax can type in natural langauge queries into the input box at the top of the page and click "Execute" to generate a Vega-Lite specification corresponding to the input query.
+Alternatively, users who are unfamiliar with the Vega-Lite syntax can type in natural language queries into the input box at the top of the page and click "Execute" to generate a Vega-Lite specification corresponding to the input query.
 Additionally, the system also suggests alternative visualizations that may be relevant to the entered query as thumbnails at the bottom of the page.
 Clicking these thumbnails displays the chart and its corresponding specification on the left.
 Note that if a specification is manually edited, the recommended visualizations at the bottom of the screen get removed but the previous query remains in the input box for easier reference.

 A natural language interface, now powered with conversational interaction capabilities, that helps learning specifications for specific Vega-Lite features, e.g., how filters are specified using the "transform" property.
 Users can sequentially input queries through the text input box at the top of the page to specify visualizations.
 These queries get appended to and form a conversation.
 Users can choose to see the difference (added, removed, or modified entities) between the visualization specification of the chosen query and its predecessor through highlights and annotations.
 Users can also update a visualization specification at any step of the conversation (albeit this edit will be local and temporary as the updates cannot be propagated along the conversation).